Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Related work

 \section{Related work}

-\textbf{Machine unlearning for LLMs: } Unlearning approaches are broadly categorized into two categories: exact unlearning and approximate unlearning \cite{izzo2021approximate}.
+\textbf{Machine unlearning for LLMs: } Unlearning approaches are broadly categorized into two categories: exact unlearning and approximate unlearning \citep{izzo2021approximate}.
 Exact unlearning mandates that the model’s behavior after unlearning be indistinguishable from that of a model trained from scratch without the forget set data.
-To this end, exact unlearning techniques developed on random forest \cite{brophy2021machine, schelter2021hedgecut}, k-mean clustering \cite{ginart2019making}, further \citet{bourtoule2021machine} formalize exact unlearning by introducing a general framework: sharded, isolated, sliced, aggregated (SISA).
-Despite the efficacy and precision of exact unlearning methods, they face significant constraints related to underlying assumptions and scalability issues \cite{xu2024machine}.
-To address these limitations, \citet{golatkar2020eternal} introduced the selective unlearning, which aims to forget by adjusting the weights through loss-based fine-tuning strategies.
-These methods primarily rely on parameter optimization \cite{jang2023knowledge, yao2024large, mainitofu, wang2025selective, li2024wmdp, yao-etal-2024-machine, ishibashi2023knowledge, gu2024second, zhang2024negative, lu2024eraser, jia2024soul, tian2024forget, liu2024towards, choi2024snap, tang2024learn, yuan2025closer}.
+To this end, early exact unlearning techniques were mainly developed on random forest \cite{brophy2021machine, schelter2021hedgecut}, k-means clustering \citep{ginart2019making}. \citet{bourtoule2021machine} formalized exact unlearning by introducing a general framework: sharded, isolated, sliced, aggregated (SISA).
+Despite the efficacy and precision of exact unlearning methods, they face significant constraints related to underlying assumptions and scalability issues \citep{xu2024machine}.
+On the other hand, approximate unlearning \citep{thudi2022necessity} aims to forget the influence of target data points by adjusting the weights through loss-based fine-tuning strategies.
+These methods mainly rely on parameter optimization \citep{jang2023knowledge, yao2024large, wang2025selective, li2024wmdp, yao-etal-2024-machine, ishibashi2023knowledge, gu2024second, zhang2024negative, lu2024eraser, jia2024soul, tian2024forget, liu2024towards, choi2024snap, tang2024learn, yuan2025closer}.
 However, these approaches can degrade the overall performance of the models.
-Recent research has explored alternative approaches for LLM unlearning, including contrastive decoding \cite{eldan2310s, huangoffset, wang2024rkld, ji2024reversing}, task vectors \cite{dou2024avoiding, liu2024towards}, in-context learning \cite{pawelczyk2024context, muresanu2024unlearnable}, input processing and deletion \cite{bhaila2025soft, gao2024practical, liu2024large} and LoRA-based unlearning \cite{cha2025towards, liu2025lune}.
-However, most of these methods require preserving the original model's parameters, which can still raise privacy concerns.\\ \textbf{Privacy-preserving unlearning:} Most existing unlearning methods rely on direct access to the user’s data during forget operations, which contradicts the goal of data deletion and raises compliance concerns with the ``right to be forgotten'' \cite{wang2023bfu, liu2022right, thudi2022necessity}.
-Despite highlighting the privacy breaches caused by the unlearning approaches \cite{chen2021machine, gao2022deletion, hu2024learn, zhang2023conditional}, there has been less focus on privacy-preserving unlearning. \\ To enable privacy-preserving unlearning, \citet{wang2025oblivious} proposed oblivious unlearning, which constructs an auxiliary synthetic dataset via incremental training to facilitate effective removal of targeted data influences.
-However, their evaluation is restricted to image classification benchmarks such as MNIST, CIFAR-10, and CelebA.
-Subsequent efforts investigate privacy-aware unlearning across multiple classification settings \cite{domingo2025efficient}.
-Most of the privacy-oriented unlearning methods operate within the federated learning paradigm, commonly referred to as federated unlearning (FL) \cite{gao2024verifi, su2023asynchronous, wang2023bfu, liu2022right}, where model training is performed centrally without direct interaction with individual users.
-Nevertheless, most FL-based unlearning approaches incur notable utility degradation and exhibit limited support for selectively unlearning subsets of a user’s local data \cite{liu2024survey, wang2024federated}.
-Moreover, despite targeting user-specific unlearning, existing FL frameworks often provide insufficient privacy guarantees for user data.
+Recent research has explored alternative approaches for LLM unlearning, including contrastive decoding \citep{eldan2310s, huangoffset, wang2024rkld, ji2024reversing}, task vectors \citep{dou2024avoiding, liu2024towards}, in-context learning \citep{pawelczyk2024context, muresanu2024unlearnable}, input processing and deletion \citep{bhaila2025soft, liu2024large} and LoRA-based unlearning \citep{cha2025towards, liu2025lune}.
+However, most of these methods require preserving the original model's parameters, which can still raise privacy concerns.
+For further discussion on related works, see Appendix~\ref{sec:extend_relatedwork}.